Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 geothermal pools in iceland are the ultimate getaway for women who love to travel

-What makes Iceland outdoor pools so cool?
-Put simply, its crazy volcanic ground.
+What makes Iceland's outdoor pools so cool?
+It’s the amazing volcanic ground.
 All that geothermal energy heats up water underground, turning it into natural hot springs and pools.
 These steamy spots have been part of life in Iceland forever—mixing health, chill vibes, and tradition.

-There are over 1,000 geothermal pools across the country, so hot springs are just a normal thing there.
-Locals grow up swimming in them, and travelers go nuts for the views and relaxation.
+There are over 1,000 geothermal pools across the country, so hot springs are just a normal thing: Locals grow up swimming in them, and travelers like us go nuts for the experience.

 3 amazing hot springs in Iceland